czh-98/REALY/README.md

 ### 1. Data Preparation
 - *TBD.
 We are contacting [LYHM](https://www-users.cs.york.ac.uk/~nep/research/LYHM/) to merge the REALY Benchmark with them, so it may require some time.
 Before that, if you want to evaluate your method(s), please refer to the temporary participation guideline at [REALY homepage](https://www.realy3dface.com/).*

-- Download the benchmark data, and put the "REALY_HIFI3D_keypoints" and "REALY_scan_region" into "REALY/data/".
+- Download the benchmark data, and put the "REALY_HIFI3D_keypoints/" and "REALY_scan_region/" folder into "REALY/data/".

 - Use the images from REALY to reconstruct 3D meshes with your method(s).
 We provide the cropped and the original + depth map versions (512x512), respectively.
 You may use them according to your need.